-The PPIP Act outlines how NSW public sector agencies manage personal information.
-Personal information is defined in section 4 of the PPIP Act as "Information or an opinion (including information or an opinion forming part of a database and whether or not in recorded form) about an individual whose identity is apparent of can be reasonably ascertained from the information or opinion".
+The Privacy and Personal Information Protection Act 1998 (PPIP Act) outlines how NSW public sector agencies manage personal information.
+Personal information is defined in section 4 of the PPIP Act as, "Information or an opinion (including information or an opinion forming part of a database and whether or not in recorded form) about an individual whose identity is apparent or can be reasonably ascertained from the information or opinion".
 In practical terms, personal information could include written records with a person's name and address, photographs, video or audio footage of individuals, or a person's fingerprints, blood or DNA.
 Personal information can also include information that is observed, generated or inferred about a person, even incidentally, from smart places technology.
 The Information Protection Principles (IPPs) are part of the PPIP Act and define the obligations that NSW public sector agencies, statutory authorities, universities and local councils must put into practice when they collect, store, use or disclose personal information.

 The Health Records and Information Privacy Act 2002 (HRIP Act) identifies Health Privacy Principles (HPPs) and specifies similar obligations to protect health information.
-HRIPA applies to public sector agencies, private sector organisations that provide a health service or collect, hold or use health information and private sector organisations including some businesses that are related to another business, with an annual turnover of more than \$3 million that collect, store and use health information.
+HRIPA applies to public sector agencies, private sector organisations that provide a health service or collect, hold or use health information, and private sector organisations, including some businesses that are related to another business, with an annual turnover of more than \$3 million that collect, store and use health information.

-This Policy does not impact on an individual's legislative rights regarding data and personal information which NSW Government is bound to adhere to, and nor does it prevent or limit existing law.
+This Policy does not impact on an individual's legislative rights regarding data and personal information which NSW Government is bound to adhere to, nor does it prevent or limit existing law.
+Noting that existing law may provide exemptions to NSW agencies as outlined in the Privacy and Personal Information Protection Act 1998 (PPIP Act, Division 3).

-Because smart places and the technology are so diverse, providing advice suitable for every smart places project is impractical.
-Rather, this policy provides practical guidance and advice for smart places practitioners who are planning, creating, managing or reviewing smart places.
+This Policy provides practical guidance and advice for smart places practitioners who are planning, creating, managing or reviewing smart places.
 It provides guidance on managing data in accordance with the privacy legislation as well as in line with best practices and community expectations.
-Information about how to source additional advice if required is provided.
+Information about how to source additional advice, if required, is provided in Section 3.

-2. Protecting Smart Places Data
+2 Protecting Smart Places Data